Overview

 3. Consistent Sleep Schedule

-Regular sleep patterns improve the brain’s executive functions like planning, attention, and impulse control, reducing the likelihood of procrastination.
+Regular sleep patterns enhance the brain’s executive functions, such as planning, attention, and impulse control, thereby reducing the likelihood of procrastination.

 4. Meditation